 Much of what is posted in the Observability space these days makes a claim, without much in the way of independent cost-benefit analysis, that to monitor highly interconnected systems effectively, one needs to trace and correlate every request across every hop (span) in the network.
 Deep and extensive data collection is actively encouraged, which one could argue is more a reflection of a lack of an appropriate model of perception than the utility of the data or the ability of a solution to transform such collections into information and, in turn, insight.

-From many years of experience in designing, developing, and deploying distributed tracing systems and solutions the reason it gets far more attention than it rightfully deserves for the engineering effort involved and conceptual complexity introduced, for both customer or vendor, is that (local) code call tracing can in itself be useful; most developers can understand a profile consisting of a tree of nodes representing chains of methods calls.
+From many years of experience in designing, developing, and deploying distributed tracing systems and solutions, the reason it gets far more attention than it rightfully deserves for the engineering effort involved and conceptual complexity introduced, for both customer or vendor, is that (local) code call tracing can in itself be useful; most developers can understand a profile consisting of a tree of nodes representing chains of methods calls.
 But with increasing decoupling in terms of time and space, this is a questionable approach to undertake unless one is utterly blind to everything else; and that could very well be the crux of the problem that has been engineered without much critical reflection and assessment of the effectiveness and efficiency in deploying distributed tracing.

 The emphasis on distributed tracing contexts, paths, and data payload captures is misguided.
-It runs counter too much of the touted encapsulation engineers attempt to introduce into their system, service, and library designs.
+It runs counter to the touted encapsulation engineers introduce into their system, service, and library designs.
 Again local tracing can be useful in some cases but distribution even less so.
 Distribution should not be the default case; code should not be separated by process boundaries so that engineering can obtain some degree of observability into a service.
 Don’t deploy hundreds of microservices or introduce a service mesh infrastructure for the sole purpose of profiling code execution over and via sockets.
 Observability is not a reason for distributing.

 Only when there is a divergence from an expectation (past behavior) or prediction (planned change) should retention of detailed diagnostics be activated.
 Tracing is invariably transient data – not a model suitable for managing a process or a system of processes.
-At the atomic level, the (data) differences are everywhere and yet there is no divergence to be seen and responded to in all practical sense.
-A largely quantitative measurement model like tracing should not be the starting point for any enterprise observability or operational initiative.
+At the atomic level, the (data) differences are everywhere, yet there is no divergence to be seen and responded to in all practical sense.
+A largely quantitative measurement like tracing should not be the starting point for any enterprise observability or operational initiative.
 The model of communication between machines and human scales best with qualitative-based analysis and modeling.
 Data obesity and addiction must be fought with a renewed focus on abstraction, communication, and dynamics.

 With distributed tracing, the request and the relationship of multiple chained requests get center stage – services are an afterthought, so much so that the concept of a service name was a post-release addition and still not readily supported by all tracing providers today.
-With OpenSignals, it is the rich contextual dynamic nature of the conversation between one service and another, over multiple interactions, that is given priority in the model.
+With OpenSignals, the rich contextual dynamic nature of the conversation between one service and another, over multiple interactions, is given priority in the model.
 Distributed tracing is, for the most part, oblivious, if not blind, to how services differ in their sensitivity to the service levels and the resilience mechanism employed when expectations are not met.
 In contrast, OpenSignals focuses on capturing the locality of assessment and representing the levels of service quality that exist.